-Few if any pray together since there is no anticipation that God will actually answer prayer.
+Few, if any, pray together since there is no anticipation that God will actually answer prayers.
 When you are in a church without faith to believe God, it is either dead or dying.

 Metaphorically, the heavens are like brass over the skies of dead or dying churches (Deut.28: 23).
 There is no sense of God’s presence during worship even though Jesus promised that where two or three gather in His name there He is in the midst of them (Matt.18: 20).

 4. The power of God is not manifest

 Jesus said that when demons were cast out it was a sign the Kingdom of God was among them (Luke 11:20).
 The apostle Paul expected the miraculous to be the norm in the life of the church as we read in Galatians 3:5.

 Jesus expects believers to use their faith to receive answers to prayer and move mountains (Mark 11:23-24).

 When there are no instances of God’s divine intervention in a church, it can be a sign that the church is dead or dying.